Church of Saint Lazarus, Larnaca: History and architecture

-The three imposing domes of this Orthodox Basilica Church and the original bell tower were destroyed, probably in the first years of Ottoman rule (1571 AD), when the church was turned into a mosque.
+The three imposing domes of this Orthodox Basilica Church and the original bell tower were destroyed, probably in the first years of Ottoman rule (1571), when the church was turned into a mosque.
 In 1589, the Ottomans sold it back to the Orthodox, probably because of its Christian cemetery.
 For the next two hundred years it was used for both Orthodox and Catholic services.
 The porch bears traces of Greek, Latin, and French inscriptions.
 In 1857, after the Ottoman authorities again allowed Cypriot churches to have bell towers, the church's bell tower was rebuilt in a Latinate style.

-The woodcarving of the unique baroque iconostasis of the church was done between 1773 and 1782 by Chatzisavvas Taliadorou.
+The woodcarving of the unique Baroque iconostasis of the church was done between 1773 and 1782 by Chatzisavvas Taliadorou.
 The iconostasis was gold-plated between 1793 and 1797.
 Some of the icons were painted towards the end of the 18th century by Michael Proskynetes from Marathasa.
 Icon painter Hatzimichael completed the iconography of the iconostasis in 1797.
 Some of the wood-carved furniture (including a Rococo pulpit on one pillar for Catholic use) and icons on the walls are from the 17th century.

 A fire in 1970 damaged much of the interior, including extensive damage to a section of the iconostasis together with the corresponding icons.
 The iconostasis has been partially restored and was re-plated with gold between 1972 and 1974.
-During the subsequent renovations of the church, on November 2, 1972, human remains were discovered in a marble sarcophagus under the altar, and were identified as part of the saint's relics (not all having been removed to Constantinople, apparently).
+During the subsequent renovations of the church, on November 2, 1972, human remains were discovered in a marble sarcophagus under the altar, and were identified as part of the saint's relics (apparently, not all were moved to Constantinople).